What Kills Long-Distance Relationships? Common Red Flags and Solutions

 Set an End Date

-Knowing when you’ll see each other helps both parties anticipate the time you’ll finally be physically together.
+Knowing when you’ll finally be together for good gives you something to hold on to.
 Setting an end date on the long-distance set-up makes you and your lover equally committed to the relationship.

 Stay Committed

 Know what you’re getting into.
-If you know you can’t stand being together separately, don’t enter or try to salvage your long-distance relationship.
+Before going long-distance, have an open coversation and set ground rules that you commit to following.
 You should be willing to love the person wholeheartedly and invest in the partnership, no matter the distance.

 Communicate Well

-Technology will be you and your lover’s best friend, which will help you to stay connected even if you’re miles apart.
+Technology will be you and your lover’s best friend, helping you to stay connected even if you’re miles apart.
 Discuss with each other what works for the time and schedule you will spend calling or chatting in a day or week.
+You should never skip a scheduled call unless absolutely necessary.

 Hang Out While Apart